EndPointCorp/end-point-blog/2013/10/15/postgresql-debian-apt-repository-gnupg.html.md

 The excellent PGDG (PostgreSQL Global Development Group) apt repositories provide current point releases of supported PostgreSQL versions for Debian and Ubuntu LTS Linux.
 If you'd like to use a newer version of PostgreSQL than ships with your Linux distribution, or need to use an older Postgres release, you should take a look at [http://wiki.postgresql.org/wiki/Apt](http://wiki.postgresql.org/wiki/Apt).

 A minor housekeeping matter arose just a few days ago: The GnuPG key used to sign the PostgreSQL packages expired on October 13.
-During a run of apt-get update &amp;&amp; apt-get upgrade that leads to errors such as those seen here:
+During a run of apt-get update && apt-get upgrade that leads to errors such as those seen here:

 ```
 Get:1 http://security.debian.org wheezy/updates Release.gpg [836 B]